Search sheldonbrown.com and sheldonbrown.org

-Cables generally don't wear, but they can fail due to fatigue when bent back and forth repeatedly-- usually at an end or where they pass over a pulley.
+Cables generally don't wear, but they can fail due to fatigue when bent back and forth repeatedly, the same way it is posible to break a paperclip.
+Cables usually break at an end or where they pass over a pulley.
 Usually there is no symptom until the cable parts: prevention is by replacing cables on a schedule, or at least checking them frequently.
 Carry spare cables!

 A pulley large enough to avoid fatiguing the cable would be at least a couple of inches across -- impractical for shift levers.
 A handlebar-end shifter, as shown in the photo below, may give a warning: frayed cable strands may prick the cyclist's fingers, or impair shifting as they push against the housing end stop.

 A cable which has begun to fray due to repeated bending

 Indicator chains of Sturmey-Archer internal-gear hubs have solved the fatigue problem for more than a century -- and so, instead, Sturmey-Archer cables usually fail where they pass over the pulley sector in the shifter.

 A compact, lightweight chain isn't strong enough to resist the cable pull of a brake, and so a pivot at the cable end is needed instead.
 The cable-end socket inside a drop-bar brake lever is free to rotate, and so the cable can align istelf with the direction of its pull.
 Flat-bar levers generally rely on the cylindrical cable fitting to make this adjustment.
 Lubrication of the pivot is important.

 Many brakes and derailers attach the cable with an anchor bolt that does not allow the cable to align itself.
 This problem is generally worst with front derailers.
 Bending also occurs where a transverse cable passes over the yoke of a cantilever or centerpull brake.